kcoonlab/stable-fly-microbiome/README.md

 * Kerri L. Coon - kerri.coon@wisc.edu

 ## Analysis overview
-Scripts for each analysis are written in R. Each directory contains necessary files and code to recreate each figure, table, and associated statistical analyses reported in the manuscript.
+Scripts for each analysis are written in R. Each directory contains necessary files and code to recreate each figure and all statistical analyses reported in the manuscript.
 To repeat the analysis, clone the repository, and then run each script.
 Do not `cd` into the cloned repository.

 **Example**
 * Create a new project in RStudio.
 To run the script to recreate Fig. 1 in the manuscript: